Kannammoola

 Kannammoola is an urban neighborhood of Thiruvananthapuram, Kerala, India.
 The Aakkulam lake that forms a part of the Kerala backwaters is situated in Kannammoola.

 Kannammoola was the birthplace of Chattampi Swamikal, who is considered to be one of the greatest religious scholars and reformer of Kerala.
 The mortal remains of Velu Thampi Dalawa, who had committed suicide to avoid capture when surrounded by the soldiers of the new Dalawa, were gibbetted by the British at Kannammoola.

-Trivandrum International Airport is located nearby and the closest railway stations are Pettah and Thiruvananthapuram Central.
+Thiruvananthapuram International Airport is located nearby and the closest railway stations are Pettah and Thiruvananthapuram Central.

 Geography

 Kannammoola is on the banks of the Aakkulam Lake.
 The Amayizhanjan canal, which flows through Kannammoola, forms the lake.
 Three bridges cross the canal in Kannamoola: the Kakkodu Bridge, the Nellikhuzu Bridge, and the Kannamoola Bridge.

 History

 The suburb was initially owned by a Namboothiri family called Kolloor Athiyara Mathom.
 It was a stronghold for Nair families before it became a metropolitan suburb.